YourSwimLog.com

 But having a solid flutter kick will help you become a better swimmer overall.

-• A strong kick launches you into your arm pull.
+• A strong kick launches you in to your arm pull.
 Strong legs and a strong kick add power to your hip rotation.
 This in turn helps you drive your arms forward for a faster and more dynamic arm pull.
+Your freestyle stroke benefits from having more power from the core and your kick.

 • A strong kick keeps your stroke together.
 Strong legs come in handy towards the end of races, where your muscles are failing left and right, with your stroke disintegrating with each passing meter.
 Having the endurance in your lower body is essential to keeping your body position in the most efficient and powerful position possible.